Introduction | Singularity Gallery | JPG Files | TIFF Files | FITS Files | Conclusions | Links

 Note: This data is from July 2022.
 Since I no longer save FITS files, I do not know whether the EXIF data for the FITS files is still valid.

 All in all, Vaonis documents the observation data rather poorly in the EXIF data of the photos and differently for each file type, let alone that there is any information from Vaonis about it.
-Moreover, the data situation has worsened in the past!
+Moreover, the data situation had worsened in the past, but this has been corrected at the end of March 2024.

 Added to this is the difference of "-1" in the EXIF data for the number of photos (stacked photos).
 This inconsistency seems to have persisted since the beginning!